"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 DOSAGE AND ADMINISTRATION

-Adults: The recommended dose of COMPLERA is one tablet taken orally once daily with a meal [See CLINICAL PHARMACOLOGY].
+The recommended dose of COMPLERA is one tablet taken orally once daily with food [See CLINICAL PHARMACOLOGY].

-Renal Impairment: Because COMPLERA is a fixed-dose combination, it should not be prescribed for patients requiring dose adjustment such as those with moderate or severe renal impairment (creatinine clearance below 50 mL per minute).
+Because COMPLERA is a fixed-dose combination, it should not be prescribed for patients requiring dose reduction such as those with moderate or severe renal impairment (estimated creatinine clearance below 50 mL per minute).

 Dosage Forms And Strengths